Investing Strategy Research

 Net Current Asset Value Per Share (NCAVPS)

 NCAVPS was one of Benjamin Graham’s tools for valuing a stock.
 You calculate the NCAVPS by subtracting a company’s total liabilities from its current assets.
 Graham considers preferred stock a liability.
-The idea is to learn how much money a company will have left after it sells all the cash assets and pays all obligations.
+The idea is to learn how much money a company will have left after selling all its cash assets and paying all its obligations.

 Institutional Ownership

-This indicates what percentage of the company financial institutions own.
-Low institutional ownership indicates companies that Wall Street has not discovered yet, which means more potential growth in the future.
+This indicates what percentage of the company’s financial institutions own.
+Low institutional ownership indicates companies that Wall Street has not yet discovered, suggesting greater potential for future growth.

 • Criteria: Lower is better